heldridge/jamz/README.md

 ### Special Tags

 Jamz also adds a few special tags of its own.
-Every Jamz custom tag will start with `jamz`.
+Every Jamz custom tag starts with `jamz`.

 `jamz_padded_tracknumber`: If jamz is able to find a tracknumber tag, this will be the tracknumber padded to two digits (e.g. `2` -> `02`)